MSSNY LEADERSHIP

 MSSNY PRESIDENT – ELECT

-Loch Sheldrake gastroenterologist Jerome Craig Cohen, MD, was elected President Elect of the Medical Society of the State of New York (MSSNY) on April 23rd.
+Loch Sheldrake gastroenterologist Jerome Craig Cohen, MD, was elected President of the Medical Society of the State of New York (MSSNY) on April 13, 2024.

 Dr. Cohen earned his medical degree from Northwestern University Medical School and completed both his internship and residency training at Northwestern Medical Center in Chicago.
 He did further research with a fellowship in gastroenterology at Rhode Island Hospital/Brown University.
 Dr. Cohen is board-certified in both internal medicine and gastroenterology.
 He is also a Fellow of the American College of Physicians and a Fellow of the American Gastroenterological Association.